 But the psalmist anticipated the answer as well as the problem: / It is better to take refuge in the LORD than to put confidence in man.
 It is better to take refuge in the LORD than to put confidence in princes.
 (Ps.
 118:8-9)

-ALL PHONEY gods have one thing in common: it kills your soul to worship one of them. . . .
+It kills your soul to worship one of [the killing, phoney gods].
 This is unfortunate.
 [Short 61]

 "To live is to dance!!" - Snoopy.
 [Short 112]